janick/WT32-SqLn/README.md

 ### Using your own USB-to-serial board

-Using a 7-pin MX1.25 PicoBlade dongle and a 3-pin 2.54mm/0.1" pin header connector housing, create a cable to connect the TX, RX, and GND pins on the Debug Interface to the RX, TX, and GND pins respectively on your USB-to-serial communication board, and using a *separate* 1-pin connector housing, connect the GPIO0 pin on the Debug Interface
+Using a 7-pin MX1.25 PicoBlade dongle and a 2.54mm/0.1" pin header connector housing that matches your board, create a cable to connect the TX, RX, and GND pins on the Debug Interface to the RX, TX, and GND pins respectively on your USB-to-serial communication board, and using a *separate* 1-pin connector housing, connect the GPIO0 pin on the Debug Interface